 The Elina Manghi Memorial

 The Memorial was established at the Adler School of Professional Psychology to honor the memory of Elina Manghi, Ph.D., a cherished colleague, and a consummate child and adolescent psychologist.
 Dr. Manghi was an exemplary clinician, researcher and teacher, whose compassion and generosity deeply touched everyone with whom she worked.
 The Elina Manghi Memorial Child and Adolescent Psychology Lecture features a leading figure in the field of child and adolescent psychology, whose work exemplifies the qualities and principles Elina espoused and taught.

 Child and Adolescent Psychology Diversity Scholarship

 Established in 2012, the Elina Manghi Child and Adolescent Psychology Diversity Scholarship is designated for students entering the Child and Adolescent Psychology track within the Doctor of Psychology (Psy.D.) in Clinical Psychology program at the Adler School.
 The Diversity Scholarship honors Dr. Manghi’s commitment to working with underserved populations and intended to encourage students to pursue work in the field to which Dr. Manghi dedicated her life.
 The fund annually will provide a $1,000 scholarship to one student working with an under-represented ethnic group.
 The Manghi Memorial Child and Adolescent Psychology Diversity Scholarship was established through the generosity of David Katz, Ph.D., ABPP, Program Chair, Doctor of Psychology in Clinical Psychology Program, and Core Faculty member at the Adler School.

-Contributions for both the Lecture and Diversity Scholarship are welcomed and accepted through the Office for Institutional Advancement.
+Contributions for both the Diversity Scholarship are welcomed and accepted through the Office for Institutional Advancement.
 Contributions can be made online or by mail:

 Office for Institutional Advancement